-- Some vendors will want you to send them a copy of your current label, as well as a design template of your proposed new label and can then work with you to implement those changes. - Some pharmacies are able to make label changes on their own, while others must work with a remote vendor for all label changes. - Software issues can sometimes present barriers to USP-compliant prescription labels, especially as it relates to sigs.
-For example, the software you use may only write information in ALL CAPS, or it may spell out a numeral, instead of using just the numeral (i.e., "two" instead of "2").
+- 3. Collaborate with your software vendor when redesigning the labels.
+Involving your software vendor in the label redesign process is critical.
+Explain to them how you would like to redesign your labels and work with them in doing so.
+The process will be different for pharmacies depending on the vendor, location, relationship with the individual pharmacy, and software modification services available at the pharmacy itself. - Some vendors will want you to send them a copy of your current label, as well as a design template of your proposed new label and can then work with you to implement those changes. - Some pharmacies are able to make label changes on their own, while others must work with a remote vendor for all label changes. - Software issues can sometimes present barriers to USP-compliant prescription labels, especially as it relates to sigs.
+For example, the software you use may only write information in ALL CAPS, or it may spell out a numeral, instead of just using the numeral (i.e., "two" instead of "2".)
 Talk with your software vendor to see if they can offer solutions to help in this regard.
-What may seem impossible can sometimes become possible if asked. - 5.
+What may seem impossible can sometimes be possible if asked. - 4.
 Be sure to include any necessary state and federal regulations and warnings.
-Here are the applicable Wisconsin Statutes:
+Here are the applicable statutes: